TarsCloudMarket/StorageServer/README.en.md

 - Support data version consistency
 - Support timestamp based coverage (only larger timestamps can cover data with small time errors)
 - Support timeout automatic elimination
 - When mkey is known, the data can be traversed according to ukey
+- If the data format is JSON format, a field in update JSON is supported (only number/string/bool type is supported)

 ## Performance description